Discovery shows Recurrent Implantation Failure (RIF) is rare; Women with euploid embryos have a high chance of pregnancy.

 “We have come a long way in a very short amount of time in this field,” said RMA founding partner Dr. Richard Scott, “and we can now tell patients, regardless of age, that with just three normal embryos, they are very likely to achieve pregnancy.”

-Dr. Pirtea’s study is one of dozens of pieces of research RMA presents at ASRM as the practice marks its 20th anniversary this year.
-Since founding October 1, 1999, RMA has helped bring more than 40,000 babies to loving families, and continues to be the leading investor of IVF research in the U.S.
+Dr. Pirtea’s study is one of the dozens of pieces of research RMA presents at ASRM as the practice marks its 20th anniversary this year.
+Since its founding in 1999, RMA has helped bring more than 40,000 babies to loving families and continues to be the leading investor of IVF research in the U.S.